A World Champion and Holocaust Hero

 A Hero and a Scholar

 Born to a Christian family in Croatia, Zarko Dolinar became Yugoslavia’s national champion at table tennis at the young age of 18.
-He would go on to win the World Championship in his sport in 1939, 1951, 1953, 1954, and 1955.
+He would go on to win the World Championship in his sport in 1939, 1951, 1953, 1954, and 1955, dominating the sport before and after World War II.

 Dolinar is also the only world champion in any sport who held a Ph.D.
 A biologist, Dolinar taught in universities in both Zagreb and Basel.

-But even more than his intellectual and athletic accomplishments, Zarko Dolinar should be remembered as an advocate and ally of the Jewish people for the bravery and kindness he showed during World War II.
+But even more than his intellectual and athletic accomplishments, Zarko Dolinar should be remembered as a hero of the Holocaust.

 Friend of the Jews